 Foodies are a given!
-Also who want to have a night cap in little taverne or party until the early hours of the morning.
+Also, who wants to have a nightcap in a little taverne or party until the early hours of the morning?

-This is also a good location for people who would rather walk the city rather than taking public transport as many of the things to do in Rome are within walking distance.
+This is also a suitable location for people who would rather walk the city rather than take public transport, as many of the things to do in Rome are within walking distance.

-Aventine Hill gives you great views of the city—you can see all the way to the Vatican.
+Aventine Hill gives you splendid views of the city.
+You can see the Vatican.
 The area also has some beautiful parks.
 I always find it amazing how a neighborhood so close to downtown has remained so secluded.

-Aventine Hill is more of a local neighborhood then sightseeing hotspot, but you will still find a few hotels and BnBs.
+Aventine Hill is more of a local neighborhood than a sightseeing hotspot, but you will still find a few hotels and BnBs.
 This makes it one of the quietest areas to stay in Rome.

-Early risers, those who seek peace and quiet.
+Early risers are those who seek peace.
 But also people who want to live like a local!

 There are pros and cons to staying at the Vatican.

 The most significant disadvantages are that it’s far from downtown.
-Which means metroing back and forth between the city a lot.
-Another con is that this area, especially by St. Peter’s Basilica and the Vatican Museum, is extremely touristy.
-The streets are lined with overpriced shops and vendors hocking religious wares.
-Hotels, shopping, and restaurants are also a bit pricey in this area of Rome.
+Which means metering back and forth between the city a lot.
+Another con is that this area, especially St. Peter’s Basilica and the Vatican Museum, is extremely touristy.
+They lined the streets with overpriced shops and vendors hocking religious wares.
+Hotels, shopping, and restaurants are also pricey in this area of Rome.

-Another huge pro to staying near the Vatican is that your right next to the Vatican.
+Another huge pro to staying near the Vatican is that you are right next to the Vatican.
 (Rocket science, right?)